 Though some realtors choose not to hold open houses, many of us have track records that show open houses can – and often do – get the property sold.

-So how do prepare your home for an open house?
+So how do prepare your home for a successful open house?
 Here are some of my tried-and-true tips: